So you are living the dream of being a private practitioner, but ... actually finding it all pretty stressful

 - The third section of the video focuses on younger clients and tumours.
 Difficult to pick tumours in adults, and children can be that much more clinically challenging.
 This section looks specifically at 2 types of benign and 2 types of malignant tumours.

 - The final section synthesises all the information, into a process of developing a healthy index of suspicion, guided by signs and symptoms.
-This section also details a clinical cluster of 4 signs that is 100% sensitive for the presence of a tumour.
+This section also details a clinical cluster of 4 signs that is 100% sensitive to the presence of a tumour.

 Less than 5% of primary care physicians routinely examine for red flags during their initial screen (Bishop PB, Wing PC.
 Knowledge transfer in family physicians managing patients with acute low back pain: a prospective randomised control trial.
 Spine J. 2006;6:282–288)